samerfarida/secure-bash-macos-ebook/ebook/about.md

 - **Book content** (Markdown files under `book/`) is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](LICENSES/CC-BY-4.0.txt).
 - **Scripts and code** (files in `scripts/`, `Makefile`, GitHub Actions) are licensed under the [MIT License](LICENSES/MIT.txt).

+## Acknowledgments

+I would like to extend my heartfelt thanks to everyone who provided valuable feedback, peer review, and encouragement during the creation of this ebook.
+Your insights and constructive criticism made this project stronger.

+Special thanks to all the reviewers who took the time to test scripts, proofread chapters, and share practical suggestions.
+Your names will be proudly listed in each release to recognize your contributions.

+## Contributions

+This project is open source and thrives on community involvement.
+If you find this book helpful, please consider starring the GitHub repository and sharing it with others.

+I welcome contributions of all kinds such as fixes, examples, or new ideas.

+To contribute, fork the repository, make your changes, and submit a pull request (PR).

+I plan to automate contributor acknowledgments in the release process, so your name will be recognized in future versions.